-As the Climate Adaptation Group Director at Point Blue, I lead a team that uses our science to help decision makers and natural resource managers prepare for future environmental changes.
-Our group specializes in the development of models and tools that enable climate smart decision making.
-Our group works in ecosystems ranging from upland and tidal marsh ecosystems in the San Francisco Estuary, to coastal forests and grasslands of the pacific northwest, to the deserts of the southwest United States and Northern Mexico.
+As the Director of Ecoinformatics and Climate Solutions at Point Blue, I lead a team that uses our science to help decision makers and natural resource managers prepare for future environmental changes.
+Our group specializes in the development of models and tools that enable climate-smart decision making.
+We work in ecosystems ranging from upland and tidal marsh ecosystems in the San Francisco Estuary, to coastal forests and grasslands of the Pacific Northwest, to the deserts of the southwest United States and in the Ross Sea in Antarctica.

 My personal research focuses on studies of spatial patterns of species occurrence and abundance across the landscape.
-Most of work explores, through modeling, how species will respond in space to changing climate and other modifications to the environment.
-By understanding how species respond to changing environmental conditions and incorporating novel methods for dealing with future uncertainty, we can better inform conservation decision making.
+Most of my work explores, through modeling, how species will respond in space to changing climate and other environmental change.
+By understanding how species respond to changing environmental conditions and incorporating novel methods for dealing with future uncertainty into our analyses, we can better inform conservation decision making.

-Although I spend a lot my time in the office at our Petaluma headquarters, I enjoy surfing and travelling throughout California and the world with my wife and two sons.
+Although I spend a lot my time in the office at our Petaluma headquarters, I enjoy surfing and travelling throughout California and the world with my wife and three sons.